 ----------------------------------

 Behaviors affect one’s health and well-being.
-For example, safer sex practices would lead to fewer contractions of diseases and infections.
-Humans’ behaviors impact individual well-being as well as social problems and issues that the world faces (Fishbein & Ajzen, 2010).
-The theory can help to understand the determinants of health practices.
-Theory of planned behavior is often used to determine what leads people to health behaviors.
-In this case, the theory can be used to see what leads women to use hormonal contraceptives and also what prevents people from using contraception.
-This theory is the best to understand why women may choose to purchase their birth control method online.
-Theory of planned behavior can observe the background factors, attitudes, norms, and barriers toward purchasing birth control online.
+For example, safer sex practices lead to fewer contractions of diseases and infections.
+Human behaviors have an impact on individual well-being as well as on social problems and issues at large (Fishbein & Ajzen, 2010).
+The theory of planned behavior can help us understand the determinants of health practices.
+The theory is often used to determine what leads people to certain health behaviors.
+In this case, the theory can be used to see what leads women to use hormonal contraceptives as well as what prevents them from doing so.
+It offers the best key to understanding why women may choose to purchase their birth control method online.
+The theory of planned behavior can be used to observe the background factors, attitudes, norms, and barriers involved in purchasing birth control online.
 Mail-order birth control is a possible solution to contraceptive deserts.
-To determine what leads women to purchase their birth control online, there should be a clear understanding of the specific barriers they face and their attitudes toward purchasing online.
-The following research questions and hypotheses will be addressed in this study:
+A clear understanding of the specific barriers that women face and their attitudes toward purchasing online may help us determine what leads them to purchase their birth control online.
+The following research questions and hypotheses are thus addressed here:

-H3: Women’s attitude toward (a) birth control and (b) mail-order birth control will be positively associated with their intention to purchase birth control online.
+H3: Are women’s attitude toward (a) birth control and (b) mail-order birth control positively associated with their intention to purchase birth control online?

-H4: Women’s (a) subjective norm, (b) injunctive norm, and (c) descriptive norm to approve mail-order birth control will be positively associated with their intention to purchase birth control online.
+H4: Are women’s (a) subjective norms, (b) injunctive norms, and (c) descriptive norms vis à vis mail-order birth control positively associated with their intention to purchase birth control online?

-H5: Women’s (a) perceived barriers to visit doctor’s office, (b) financial barrier (insurance coverages of birth control), and (c) geographical barrier (distance to doctor’s office) will be positively associated with their intention to purchase birth control online.
+H5: Are women’s (a) perceived barriers to visiting a doctor’s office, (b) financial barriers (insurance coverage of birth control), and (c) geographical barriers (distance to doctor’s office) positively associated with their intention to purchase birth control online?

 Methods